What is Quality 4.0?

 In Figure A. a sample process is broken down into a series of steps, shown in blue.

 Before the process starts, quality professionals review input for quality.
 If it doesn’t meet requirements, quality professionals take action here.
-Layer on work instructions at each step, usually in paper, which describe requirements and allow quality professionals to check that each stage is in conformance.
+Layer on work instructions at each step, usually in paper, which describes requirements and allows quality professionals to check that each stage is in conformance.

 Now look at Figure B. Whenever there’s an element critical to quality, such as temperature or color, quality professionals can monitor it, compare it to the benchmark, and take action when it doesn’t meet the benchmark.